gmc-code/PC-Microbit-Extension/docs/bots/bot_radio/bot_radio_v3.rst

 .. admonition:: Tasks

     #.
-Adjust the colours for the 4 leds on he MOVEMotor.
+Adjust the colours for the 4 leds on the MOVEMotor.
     #.
-Modify the speed settings to suit the obstacle course.
+Modify the speed settings to suit an obstacle course.